Santoshkmr-27/Bengaluru-Real-Estate-Insights/Bengaluru-Real-Estate-Insights.github.io-main/README.md

-# House-Price-Prediction
-This project is based on estimating house prices in Bengaluru using features such as the Number of BHKs (Bedroom, Hall, and Kitchen), Number of Bathrooms, Location of the House, etc.
+#This project focuses on predicting house prices(real estate) in Bengaluru using key features such as:

-This project includes Exploratory data analysis, Data preprocessing, Feature Engineering, Outlier Detection, Data Visualisation, and Training the model.
-This project uses Python (For Machine Learning), Flask, HTML, CSS, and Javascript.
+Number of BHKs (Bedroom, Hall, and Kitchen)
+Number of Bathrooms
+Location of the House
+Square Footage and Other Influential Factors

+#Project Workflow
+Exploratory Data Analysis (EDA) – Understanding the dataset, identifying patterns, and visualizing trends.
+Data Preprocessing – Cleaning and preparing data to improve accuracy.
+Feature Engineering – Selecting and transforming important features.
+Outlier Detection – Identifying and removing anomalies for better model performance.
+Data Visualization – Gaining insights through graphs and charts.
+Model Training – Implementing Machine Learning algorithms to make predictions.